stevegrunwell/custom-orders-table/slides/core-merge.md

 Note:

-Treating the plugin as a WooCommerce extension to start, letting us iterate faster and collect more data
+Treating the plugin as a WooCommerce feature extension to start, letting us iterate faster and collect more data

 Goal is to eventually land in WooCommerce core, but in order to do so we need to make sure that every shop can use it
 - Migrate existing orders via Action Scheduler